SteveCoul/renogySolar/README.md

 ## history
 Logs data for all specified controllers.
-Uses MODBUS protocol over RS485-TCP in order to keep a log of voltate and current parameters in a SQLite database.
+Uses MODBUS protocol over RS485-TCP in order to keep a log of voltatige and current parameters in a SQLite database.
 Keeps records every second for the last minute, every minute for the last hour and every hour for the last day etc. These databases can be queried in XML format over a TCP server port which acts as a simple HTTP server.